openstack/openstack-manuals/doc/ha-guide/source/index.rst

 ~~~~~~~~

 This guide describes how to install and configure OpenStack for high
 availability.
-It supplements the Installation Tutorials and Guides
+It supplements the Installation Guides
 and assumes that you are familiar with the material in those guides.

 .. important::